When the police can enter your home, search you, question you, or arrest you

 - DNA samples – when you have to give the police a mouth-swab or blood sample so they can test your DNA.

-The chapter also explains what your rights are when you want to:
+The chapter also explains your rights in these situations:

-- Get access to information that the police hold about you
+- Your police records – how to get access to information that the police hold about you